-I do like the cheesy quote from Ferris Bueller’s day off, “life moves pretty fast but sometimes you’ve just got to stop and have a look around” and just take everything in.
-It’s so easy to go oh “the future, the future, the future” but just step back and look at everything and evaluate everything in the past.
+I do like the cheesy quote from the film Ferris Bueller’s Day Off, “life moves pretty fast but sometimes you’ve just got to stop and have a look around” and just take everything in.
+It’s so easy to think “the future, the future, the future” but just step back and look at everything and evaluate everything in the past.
 I think that’s very much what sociology is about as well, not just going with it but questioning it and looking at the situation you’re currently in.
 I had to take a couple of exams before uni so I was a year back.
 As I didn’t have to be in full time I worked a couple of days.
-Then, just before I started uni I was really worried like oh am I cut out for it?
+Then, just before I started uni I was really worried like, oh, am I cut out for it?
 But it’s best to think just go for it, that’s what I’ve learnt now I just go with these things and make the most of it.
 If you do try really hard and you’re enthusiastic about what you do then you’re more likely to do well.

 I’m really happy with how I’ve done.
 But also, Lucy my girlfriend and my friend Kate and lots of others are doing really well too, and work really hard and we sort of all just bounce off each other, and I think that’s why we are all doing so well.